 Through a combination of expert presentations, panel discussions, and collaborative sessions, participants will have the opportunity to share insights, highlight gaps and challenges, and help shape priorities for future standards development and coordination efforts.
 The workshop is designed to foster dialogue, strengthen cross-sector collaboration, and advance a more aligned and effective approach to supporting the growing hydrogen ecosystem.

-In March 2026, ANSI is hosting two 4-hour webinars which will include briefings from various standards and codes developers, highlighting their current activities and providing opportunities for dialogue with participants.
-The March 16th webinar materials are below; registration is still open for the March 31st session.
+In March 2026, ANSI hosted two 4-hour webinars which included briefings from various standards and codes developers, highlighting their current activities and providing opportunities for dialogue with participants.
+The materials from both sessions are included below.

 ANSI is developing a standards landscape to increase awareness about published and in-development standards, codes, guidance, and related conformity assessment materials.
 The landscape will include various metadata about the document status and associated technical pillars.
 The landscape will be developed through direct contributions from ANSI’s Request for Information and ongoing technical events.